albertintech/apai/docs/amendments/fpsa/amendment-text.md

 Nothing in this Amendment shall be construed to diminish existing constitutional or statutory protections for journalists' sources, editorial discretion, or whistleblower disclosures.

+### Section 10.
+Legislative Requirements

+#### (a) Mandatory Findings

+No law restricting or penalizing speech pursuant to this Amendment shall take effect unless the enrolled bill contains an express section of findings, adopted by affirmative vote of both chambers, establishing with specificity:

+1. That the regulated conduct falls within an authorized category established by Section 3(a) or Section 3(b);
+2. That the restriction or penalty employs the least restrictive means available to address the identified harm;
+3. That the harm addressed is concrete, specific, and demonstrable, and not speculative or inferred from general social conditions;
+4. That the restriction or penalty is content-neutral across viewpoints as defined in Section 1; and
+5. That the restriction or penalty was not designed to disadvantage, and will not in its operation disadvantage, any political party, faction, or ideological position.

+The findings required by this Section are subject to judicial review.
+No court reviewing the constitutionality of any law enacted pursuant to this Amendment shall defer to findings that are conclusory, unsupported by the legislative record, or irreconcilable with the design or operation of the law as enacted.

+#### (b) Criminal Penalties

+No law imposing criminal penalties for speech regulated pursuant to this Amendment shall take effect unless passed by a vote of three-fifths of all Members duly elected and qualified in each chamber of Congress, in addition to satisfying the requirements of subsection (a).

 ---

 ## PART IV: CONSTRUCTION AND DEFINITIONS